-A line of credit (or a home equity loan) allows you to borrow money using the equity in your property.
+A line of credit equity loan allows you to borrow money using the equity in your property.

 What is a line of credit and how can I use it?

-When you access money through a line of credit, it means you are withdrawing money from your home loan based on the amount of equity you have built up in the home.
+When you access money through a line of credit, you're withdrawing money from your home loan based on the amount of equity you have built up in the home.
 The equity in your home is the amount of property you own, which is based on the property value minus the amount of debt you have left.

 You can take out a line of credit and spend it on anything you like, from home renovations, a holiday or car, to even funding another property purchase or investment.